Detroit (1920s NFL teams): Detroit Wolverines

 Following the 1927 season, the Cleveland Bulldogs were sold to a group of investors, who moved the team to Detroit.
 Coached by LeRoy Andrews, the team was renamed the Detroit Wolverines.
 They were named after quarterback Benny Friedman's alma mater, the Michigan Wolverines.
-The Wolverines finished their 1928 season in third place with a 7–2-1 record, losing only to the Providence Steam Rollers and the Frankford Yellow Jackets, the NFL's first and second place teams.
+The Wolverines finished their 1928 season in third place with a 7–2–1 record, losing only to the Providence Steam Rollers and the Frankford Yellow Jackets, the NFL's first and second place teams.

 During the offseason, Tim Mara, the owner of the New York Giants, was interested in acquiring Friedman.
 Rather than simply trade for Friedman, Mara bought the entire Wolverines franchise and promptly deactivated it, delivering Friedman and other star Wolverines players to New York.
 The NFL would not return to the Motor City for six years, until the Portsmouth Spartans became the Detroit Lions in 1934.

-Past Thanksgiving Day games
+Thanksgiving Day games

 While the Lions are well known for playing on Thanksgiving Day, the other Detroit teams had a history of playing on Thanksgiving Day as well: